Last reviewed on 11th October 2023 by Martin Alexander (Mortgage Advisor)

 A Help to Buy mortgage can enable you to buy a home with some pretty good perks, but what does it all mean if you have bad credit?

-Our advisors can check if you qualify for a help to buy mortgage and it may well be possible, even with bad credit.
-This guide will cover everything you need to know but for tailored information, do make an enquiry.
+Our advisors can check if you qualify for a Help to Buy mortgage and it may well be possible, even with bad credit.
 Our specialists have helped many applicants with credit issues and even those that have been declined elsewhere.